-How about for employers?
-Employers need to consider pathways for their onboarding process because ultimately, it will help to reduce costs and increase loyalty.
+According to the American Management Association, more than half of all companies don't look to their current employees to fill open positions.
 When there is a need for strategic changes in an organization, usually the first thing companies want to do is bring professionals with experience from the outside to help things run more efficiently.
-According to the American Management Association, more than half of all companies don't look to their current employees to fill open positions.
 It's also worth noting that more than 50% of companies suggest they lose employee engagement and loyalty after 5 years.

 Cultural Fit is more than about ping-pong tables and socializing events.
-Or is it?
-Here’s what we mean.
-When you consider the overall culture of your company you need to step back and ask yourself some really important questions?
-As more and more millennials are stepping into those managerial roles, it is important to consider how company culture plays a huge role in the success of your company.
+As more and more millennials are stepping into managerial roles, it is important to consider how company culture plays a huge role in the success of your company.
+When you consider the overall culture of your company, you need to step back and ask yourself some really important questions.

 3. Are there effective channels of communication?
-There are so many ways to communicate nowadays between Asana and Slack just to name a couple.
 Communication is more than about getting the right people on the right screen.
 It is about active listening, creating a safe environment to express opinions and have them considered.
 Most importantly it’s about understanding what the other person has to say and why it matters.
 The people that listen with the intent to respond usually miss the mark on what is happening in their company.

 Imagine being able to plan a pathway from the beginning.
 From the minute you come into contact with a candidate, you can determine where they will fit in the pipeline and how long it will take them to get into a leadership role at your company.